samuelgilman/moderate/README.md

             ttl: ttl
           });

-          // make request
+          // recursively add to the stack
+          // until your limit is greater than
+          // the active number of members

+          ready();

+          request({

+            uri: uri,
+            timeout: timeout

+          }, function (err, stuff){

-          // wait ...
+            // process
             // save

-          moderate.del(url);
+            // after you have procesed you stuff
+            // free up the stack by deleting the
+            // member from moderate.
+If for some
+            // reason this never gets called the
+            // members will expire eventuall based
+            // on the ttl you passed when added

+            moderate.del(url):

+          });

         }

       });

-    }, 1000);
+    };

+    process();

-Instead of recursively calling the function when a page returns, moderate keeps track of how many callbacks are on the stack, albiet it's not that automatic because developers still have to manually specificy what to keep track of, but effectively this allows node to fly.
+Instead of recursively calling a function when a page returns, moderate keeps track of how many callbacks are on the stack, albiet it's not that automatic because developers still have to manually specificy what to keep track of, but effectively this allows node to fly.